leilaouahrani/The-English-Short-Answer-Grader-For-VLE/README.md

 =========================
 2.b.
 Grader code on Distant server /

-The Approach used for the grader is described here : https://ieeexplore.ieee.org/document/8672717  applied to English.
 The grader function is deployed on a distant server (Pythonanywhere) to release the platform from the assessment task for this question type, particularly when scoring a large number of online students at the same time.